Oracle Third party Support

 The primary metrics for on-premise Oracle software are Named User Plus (NUP) and Processor licenses.

 • User Plus licensing is based on the number of distinct users (or devices) authorized to use the Oracle software.
 It’s suitable for environments with a finite, countable user population.
 Oracle defines a Named User Plus as an individual authorized to use the programs, regardless of whether the person is actively using them at any given time.
 Importantly, Oracle requires a minimum number of NUP licenses per processor to meet a base level.
 For example, the rule for Oracle Database Enterprise Edition is typically 25 Named User Plus per processor as a minimum.
-This means even if you only have 10 actual users on a server with one processor, Oracle would still require you to purchase 25 NUP licenses (and pay support on all 25).
-NUP licensing can be cost-effective if you have a limited user count on a given system.
-CIOs might leverage NUP licensing in scenarios like internal systems with a known small user base to avoid the higher cost of processor-based licensing.
+This means that even if you have only 10 actual users on a server with one processor, Oracle would still require you to purchase 25 NUP licenses (and pay support for all 25).
+NUP licensing can be cost-effective if you have a limited number of users on a given system.
+CIOs may leverage NUP licensing in scenarios such as internal systems with a small user base to avoid the higher cost of processor-based licensing.

 • Processor licensing is based on the processing power of the servers where the software runs, measured in the number of processor cores (with core-specific multipliers).
 This model allows an unlimited number of users.
 You must license all processors on the machines running the Oracle software, applying Oracle’s core factor table to account for different CPU types.
-For instance, if a server has eight cores and Oracle’s core factor for that CPU model is 0.5, it would count as 4 Processor licenses required.
-Processor licensing is often used for applications where the user count is unknown or very large (e.g. public-facing web services), or simply when it yields a lower cost than counting users.
+For instance, if a server has eight cores and Oracle’s core factor for that CPU model is 0.5, it would require 4 Processor licenses.
+Processor licensing is often used for applications where the user count is unknown or very large (e.g., public-facing web services), or simply when it yields a lower cost than counting users.

 Pitfall: If an organization initially licenses by Processor but has a small user count, it might be overpaying; conversely, if it licenses by NUP but user counts grow (or it hits Oracle’s minimums), costs could spike unexpectedly.